MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-customize-generate-mode.md

     CopilotRegeneratingTxt: Label 'Revising the draft...';
 ```

-For a more complex example, refer to `RunGeneration()` procedure in the `CopilotJobProposal.Page`of the [Advanced_SuggestJob sample on GitHub](https://github.com/microsoft/BCTech/blob/002affcf1520a710c270257d6547e25a9a223e85/samples/AzureOpenAI/Advanced_SuggestJob/DescribeJob/CopilotJobProposal.Page.al).
+For a more comprehensive example, go to [Advanced_SuggestJob sample on GitHub](https://github.com/microsoft/BCTech/blob/002affcf1520a710c270257d6547e25a9a223e85/samples/AzureOpenAI/Advanced_SuggestJob/DescribeJob/CopilotJobProposal.Page.al).

 ## Next steps